Japan's Suga faces challengers in ruling party leadership race | Politics

 Unlike last year, grass-roots LDP members will vote along with the party's members of parliament, which could make the outcome harder to predict.
 And novice MPs, fearful of losing their seats, maybe wary of following their elders' orders.
 Kishida, a soft-spoken lawmaker from Hiroshima, had been seen as the preferred heir to Abe, who stepped down last year as a prime minister citing ill health.

 But Kishida lost the ensuing party poll after factions coalesced around Suga, who had been Abe's right-hand man for eight years.
-LOW POPULARITY RANKING
+Kishida said he'd aim to reduce income gaps and support the economically vulnerable such as workers in insecure jobs and women, an apparent effort to differentiate his stance from Suga, who has stressed self-reliance before public support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)